fastly/pushpin/README.md

 Mailing List: http://lists.fanout.io/listinfo.cgi/fanout-users-fanout.io
 Chat Room: [![Join the chat at https://gitter.im/fanout/pushpin](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/fanout/pushpin?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Pushpin is a reverse proxy server written in C++ that makes it easy to implement WebSocket, HTTP streaming, and HTTP long-polling services.
-Is unique in that it is designed to address the needs of API creators.
-It is transparent to clients and integrates easily into an API stack.
+The project is unique among realtime push solutions in that it is designed to address the needs of API creators.
+Pushpin transparent to clients and integrates easily into an API stack.

 How it works
 ------------